eemoir/Pet-Store-API-SD4x-Node-Homework/README.md

 In completing this assignment, you will:

-Learn how to set up Node, Express, Mongo, and related packages
+- Learn how to set up Node, Express, Mongo, and related packages

-Apply what you have learned about developing a Node Express app and using various objects and functions
+- Apply what you have learned about developing a Node Express app and using various objects and functions

-Implement JavaScript queries using Mongoose to retrieve data from a MongoDB database
+- Implement JavaScript queries using Mongoose to retrieve data from a MongoDB database

-Create a server-side Web application that reads data from an incoming HTTP request and sends back JSON data in an HTTP response
+- Create a server-side Web application that reads data from an incoming HTTP request and sends back JSON data in an HTTP response

 Getting Started

 To complete this assignment, you will need to set up a development environment that uses Node, Express, Mongoose, and MongoDB.
 We recommend that you do this on your local computer as follows; you will likely need sudo/root access for each of these steps:

-Install Node.js locally by downloading it from https://nodejs.org/en/download/>
+- Install Node.js locally by downloading it from https://nodejs.org/en/download/>

-From the Terminal, Command Prompt, etc. update Node Package Manager by typing the command: npm install npm –g
+- From the Terminal, Command Prompt, etc. update Node Package Manager by typing the command: npm install npm –g

-Create a new folder or directory for your project, then navigate to it using Terminal, Command Prompt, etc.
+- Create a new folder or directory for your project, then navigate to it using Terminal, Command Prompt, etc.

-Initialize the project by typing the command: npm init
+- Initialize the project by typing the command: npm init

-Install Express by typing the command: npm install express --save
+- Install Express by typing the command: npm install express --save

-Install Mongoose by typing the command: npm install mongoose --save
+- Install Mongoose by typing the command: npm install mongoose --save

 If you would like to install MongoDB locally, download the "Community Server" version from https://www.mongodb.com/download-center#community >and follow the instructions for installing it and running it; alternatively, you can create an account to use a cloud service such as MongoDB Atlas (https://www.mongodb.com/cloud/atlas>); either way, be sure to note the hostname and port number of where your database instance is running

-Once you’ve set up your environment, download the three files you will need for this assignment:

->right-click this link and save "index.js" to your computer
->right-click this link and save "Animal.js" to your computer
->right-click this link and save "Toy.js" to your computer

-Copy all three files> to the directory that is the root of your Node Express project, i.e. the directory where you ran “npm init”.

-Having trouble setting up your environment?

-You can do this assignment using the Codio grading platform, which we have configured with Node, Express, Mongoose, and MongoDB.

-Click the "BEGIN SUBMISSION" button at the bottom of the screen, which will take you to Codio.

-Once you're there, use the "Filetree" on the left side of the screen to expand the "dev" folder, then click "Instructions.md", which will open up the file that includes instructions for completing this assignment on Codio.

 The index.js file is the main file for your Node Express app.
 It includes the necessary packages, sets up the web server to listen on port 3000, and defines a route that sends back a simple JSON object for all HTTP requests.